Houthi insurgency: Iran, North Korea, Libya and Hezbollah

-Saudi Arabia, Egypt, Jordan, Sudan, Bahrain, and the United Arab Emirates.
+Saudi Arabia, Egypt, Jordan, Sudan, Bahrain, and the United Arab Emirates

 Saudi Arabia has led a major military intervention in Yemen, and organized a coalition of other nations to support its efforts, including Egypt, Jordan, Sudan, and Bahrain.

 United States

 In December 2009, The New York Times reported that the United States has provided weapons and logistical support to Yemeni government strikes against suspected hide-outs of Al Qaeda within its borders.
 The officials said that the American support was approved by President Obama and came at the request of the Yemeni government.

 On June 17, 2011, following Friday prayers, tens of thousands of protestors rallied in Sa'dah against US interference in Yemen.

-On February 4, 2021, the new US President Joe Biden announced an end to the U.S. support for Saudi-led operations in Yemen.

 The Houthis blamed US intelligence forces of carrying out a bombing in August 2011 which killed 14 Houthi fighters.